-B. Mortgages and guarantees

-1. As security for the Company's liabilities to a bank, a first lien was recorded on the Company's contractual rights pursuant to lease agreements dated August 23, 2000 between the Company and the Israel Lands Administration.
-The remaining depreciated cost of the Company's share in the Unitronics Building which is pledged as security for these loans, amounts to approximately NIS 12,642 thousands as of December 31, 2020.

-2. Prior to the Spinoff, as part of the Spinoff Agreement and as of the report date, the Company provided a guarantee to a foreign insurance company in favor of the provision of surety bonds to secure the undertakings of Utron Systems Inc. (hereinafter: "Systems), a related company of the Utron Group, for the construction of projects in the amount of approximately USD 60 million.
-As of December 31, 2020, the framework amount being used in accordance with the use guaranteed by the Company is in the approximate amount of USD 38 million.
+- B. Mortgages and guarantees - 1.
+As security for the Company's liabilities to a bank, a first lien was recorded on the Company's contractual rights pursuant to lease agreements dated August 23, 2000 between the Company and the Israel Lands Administration.
+The remaining depreciated cost of the Company's share in the Unitronics Building which is pledged as security for these loans, amounts to approximately NIS 12,437 thousands as of December 31, 2021. - 2.
+Prior to the Spinoff, as part of the Spinoff Agreement and as of the report date, the Company provided a guarantee to a foreign insurance company in favor of the provision of surety bonds to secure the undertakings of Utron Systems Inc. (hereinafter: "Systems), a related company of the Utron Group, for the construction of projects in the amount of approximately USD 60 million.
+As of December 31, 2021, the framework amount in use which is guaranteed by the Company is in the total amount of approximately USD 28 million (as of December 31, 2020 the framework amount in use guaranteed by the Company was the total amount of approximately USD 38 million).
 The cost of the surety bonds is paid by Systems, the Company has undertaken to continue to provide a guarantee in favor of the aforesaid surety bonds and is entitled to indemnity from Systems in the event of the realization of the surety bonds.
 Each party has the right to cancel the guarantee of the Company with prior written notice, wherein the Company has the right to cancel only for balance of the unused framework.
-In addition, as part of the January 2019 agreement for the establishment of an autonomous parking lot, the Company has undertaken to replace Systems in the performance of the project if Systems is unable to carry it out, and compensate the customer for any damages and expenses for which Systems is liable in accordance with the agreement, in the event that Systems has breached the agreement.
+In addition, as part of the January 2019 agreement for the establishment of an autonomous parking lot, the Company has undertaken to replace Systems in the performance of the project if Systems is liable in accordance with the agreement, in the event that Systems has breached the agreement.
 As of the approval date of the financial statements the Company is not aware of any breach.